marxin/texi2rst-generated/sphinx/gfortran/extensions-implemented-in-gnu-fortran.rst

     end structure

 * Structures may contain ``UNION`` blocks.
-For more detail see the section on UNION and MAP.
+For more detail see the section on :ref:`union-and-map`.

-* Structures support old-style initialization of components, like those described in Old-style variable initialization.
+* Structures support old-style initialization of components, like those described in :ref:`old-style-variable-initialization`.
 For array initializers, an initializer may contain a repeat specification of the form ``<literal-integer> * <constant-initializer>``.
 The value of the integer indicates the number of times to repeat the constant initializer when expanding